Speech by the African Chaplaincy chairman (Anthony-Claret Onwutalobi) on the first Anniversary of the African Catholic chaplaincy, in Finland.

 All the Reverend Fathers and Sisters present

-My fellow chaplaincy members and parishioners and our invited guests who have come to worship with us today.
+My fellow chaplaincy members and parishioners and our invited guests have come to worship with us today.

-A very good afternoon and warm welcome to each and every one of you who have made it here to celebrate the joyous occasion of the first anniversary of the African Catholic Chaplaincy in Finland.
+A very good afternoon and a warm welcome to each one of you who have made it here to celebrate the joyous occasion of the first anniversary of the African Catholic Chaplaincy in Finland.
 I feel humbled to stand before you at this hour through the grace of our Lord Jesus Christ, thanking my Lordship Msgr.
 Sippo, who has given us this opportunity to celebrate.

 Upon its creation, the bishop entrusted the newly created chaplaincy to Rev Fr.
 Leonard Wobilla Shwei as our new chaplain, whose responsibility is to take care of our spiritual needs.
-One year after, we are indeed proud to tell you today, your lordship that your priest whom you have appointed to take care of this chaplaincy has indeed represented you and the catholic church in Finland well, and has worked hard against all odds to make the chaplaincy what it is today.
-Indeed, the fatherly virtue of our chaplain Rev. father Leonard has been wonderful, and his commitment has been solid.
+One year after, we are indeed proud to tell you today, your lordship, that your priest whom you have appointed to take care of this chaplaincy has indeed represented you and the Catholic Church in Finland well, and has worked hard against all odds to make the chaplaincy what it is today.
+Indeed, the fatherly virtue of our chaplain Rev. Father Leonard has been wonderful, and his commitment has been solid.

 Of course, there have also been some paths that may have been slightly more difficult to travel together.
-Yet in spite and despite the odd stumbling blocks along the way – we have traveled through yet to this day – together, supportive, encouraging and enduring.
+Yet in spite and despite the odd stumbling blocks along the way – we have travelled through yet to this day – together, supportive, encouraging and enduring.
 And as we take the time to express our gratitude for a fantastic year gone by – we turn expectantly to the year that lies ahead.

 Just 5 months ago, the African chaplaincy organized their first Christmas carol, it was a very joyous event.
-Our Kids and the youths were so excited in the event as this was the first time they experience Christmas very close to what they are used to… I remember the positive feedbacks of many of the attendees who participated in the preparation and presentation of their native carol songs and drama.
+Our Kids and the youths were so excited about the event as this was the first time they experience Christmas very close to what they are used to… I remember the positive feedback of many of the attendees who participated in the preparation and presentation of their native carol songs and drama.
 It was a home call.

-Indeed, the creation of the Chaplaincy has given African immigrant Catholics a new form of possibility to integrate into the Finnish society by worshipping in their own African identity but also as part of the larger Catholic community in Finland and worldwide.
+Indeed, the creation of the Chaplaincy has given African immigrant Catholics a new form of possibility to integrate into Finnish society by worshipping in their own African identity but also as part of the larger Catholic community in Finland and worldwide.

 Today marks the beginning of another journey whereby we want to know more about the grace of God and move toward the mark and the goal that has been set by our Lord Jesus.